What's New!

 Façade and details of its design

-The order was founded by St. John of Matha at the beginning of the XIIIth century and it had among
+The Trinitarian Order was founded by St. John of Matha at the beginning of the XIIIth century and it had among

 its key objectives that of ransoming

-Christian slaves; the saint lived in two small rooms near S. Tommaso in Formis, the first Roman convent and
+Christian slaves; the saint lived in two small rooms near S. Tommaso in Formis, the first Roman monastery and

-hospital of the order; according to tradition he saw a stag bearing on his head the blue and red cross which became the emblem of the order (see the image used as background for this page).
+hospital of the order; according to tradition he saw a stag bearing on his head the blue and red cross which became the emblem of the order (see the image used as background for this page), a vision similar to that of St. Eustace.

 In the following centuries the order split into Calced and Discalced Trinitarians and along national divides (the Discalced wore sandals rather than shoes and followed stricter rules than the Calced).
 The Spanish Discalced Trinitarians had their

-monastery at S. Carlo alle Quattro Fontane and the French Trinitarians at S. Dionigi Aeropagita.
+monastery at S. Carlo alle Quattro Fontane and the French Trinitarians at S. Dionigi Areopagita (a lost church).

 (left) Façade in Via Condotti; (right) façade in Via Bocca di Leone